The Irish Wolfhound is the tallest of all dog breeds. He’s confident, gentle, and kind.

 Very good with children.
 Their size may intimidate small children.
 Their enthusiastic, wagging tails can topple them.

 Very kind to other dogs.
-Can be TRAINED to live peacefully with cats and other household pets.
+While most can be TRAINED to live peacefully with cats and other household pets, there are many Wolfhounds with a prey drive too intense to trust with small animals.

 Companionship.
 Hiking.
-Coursing competition.
+Coursing and conformation competition.
 Some do enjoy obedience competition.
 They are not retrievers… they’re entirely uninterested in fetching anything.

 This dog sheds, and it’s a lot of dog to shed.
 Their rough textured double coat with an undercoat rolls out profusely in the spring and more moderately the rest of the year.
 A good combing/brushing several times a week is required.